Bill Good Marketing

 Most people look for what they need online.
 Having a strong online presence is even more important than having a physical office.

-With digital marketing campaigns, your focus would be to move prospective clients to conversion without any handholding on your part.
+With digital marketing and social media campaigns, your focus would be to move prospective clients to conversion without any handholding on your part.
 These techniques help you build trust and relationships with prospects on autopilot.

-Content marketing includes creating valuable content that will help you build your authority as a financial advisor.
+Content marketing includes creating educational content that will help you build your authority as a financial advisor.
 This includes creating an SEO strategy that will lift your content to the top of major search engines.
-People are looking up and browsing your content because they have a problem they want to solve.
-For this reason, they’re usually closer to conversion than people who accidentally found you on social media.

 Providing Excellent Client Service

 Having excellent service is the first step to ensuring that your clients are satisfied.
-Clients who are happy with your services are more likely to stick around, even during tough times, and recommend you to their family and friends.
+Clients who are happy with your services are more likely to stick around and help grow your AUM.

 One way you can elevate your client experience is by maintaining an open channel of communication with your clients.
 If your aim is to build a partnership that will last for a long time, this is non-negotiable.